Resources for Alumni

 • Many scholars have posted select papers up on sites like Academia.edu.
 Even if they haven't, consider reaching out to them directly, and expressing your interest.
 Scholars are often happy to share.

 • In the U.S., you can visit the library of your local community college, or state college or university.
-While there, you should be able to access their databases.
-Many also offer community borrowing privileges, if you live nearby.
+Many offer community borrowing privileges, if you live nearby.

 • Some U.S. states, such as Illinois, Ohio, and Wisconsin, provide statewide access to many databases for all public library card holders.
 Contact your local public librarian to find out what might be available to you.